Yooooomi/your_spotify/README.md

 ## Using `docker-compose`

-Follow the [docker-compose-example.yml](https://github.com/Yooooomi/your_spotify/blob/master/docker-compose-example.yml) to host your application through docker
+Follow the [docker-compose-example.yml](https://github.com/Yooooomi/your_spotify/blob/master/docker-compose-example.yml) to host your application through docker.

 ```yml
 version: "3"